glennsarti/glennsarti.github.io/_posts/2016-05-14-powershell-puppet-module-exit-codes.md

 * Watch out for Terminating Errors as the exec resource will not run if they are thrown

+Example

+>  Create an exec resource that;
+>
+>  Starts the FOO service unless, it doesn't exist or it exists and is already running

 {% highlight puppet %}
 # Don't do this